 Advent has a two-fold character: as a season to prepare for Christmas when Christ's first coming to us is remembered; as a season when that remembrance directs our mind and heart to await Christ's second coming at the end of time.
 Advent thus is a period of devout and joyful expectation.
 The Advent wreath is part of our long-standing Catholic tradition.

-Our annual Advent tradition of the Giving Tree begins the weekend of November 12/13, 2022.
-Coordinated by Marcy Fleming, this community outreach provides those in need with a little brighter Christmas (this may be the only gifts they receive).
+Our annual Advent tradition of the Giving Tree begins the weekend of November 24, 2024.
+Coordinated by the Sisterhood of St. Joseph, this community outreach provides those in need with a little brighter Christmas (this may be the only gifts they receive).
 As in the past the “wish lists” were obtained from Catholic Charities of Portage County.
-To participate, please select a tag (remember to sign the list), shop, and return your wrapped gifts to the Narthex with the tag securely attached and visible by Sunday, December 4.
-Assembling of the family gift bags will take place on Monday, December 5.
-To volunteer to help with this project or for more information, please contact Marcy (330-274-2253, 205-401-8548 or [email protected]).
+To participate, please select a tag (remember to sign the list), shop, and return your wrapped gifts to the Narthex with the tag securely attached and visible by Sunday, December 8.
+Assembling of the family gift bags will take place on Monday, December 9.

-St. Joseph Church will present a Live Nativity on Saturday, December 10 and Sunday, December 11, from 6 to 8 p.m.
+St. Joseph Church will present a Live Nativity on Saturday, December ?, from 6 to 8 p.m.
 Come out and enjoy a live reenactment that really makes the first Christmas come alive.
-Donations of cash or non-perishable items for local food cupboards accepted.
+Donations of cash or non-perishable items for the local food cupboard will be kindly accepted.
 Volunteers to serve as actors, greeters, carolers are needed.
 Live animals would also be a wonderful addition to our event.
 To volunteer or for more information, please contact Kathy Paroff (616-723-3091 or [email protected]).

 As we prepare for the coming of Christ at Christmas we want to be ready to accept his love and be able to do whatever he asks of us.
 In order to do so, the Church encourages the parish community to come together to hear the Word of God, to pray and to sing in a formal liturgy called the Rite of Penance (Penance Service).
 Gathered together we recognize our individual sinfulness and the harm it does to the whole community, and so, pray for one another as well as for ourselves.
 With song, prayer and scripture we ready ourselves for the opportunity for private confession and absolution.